M2 Degree in Quantum, Mathematics, and Computer Science

 To apply, you should have completed (or be completing) the first year of a Master (or an equivalent degree abroad) in Mathematics, Computer Science, Physics, or a related field.
 It is preferrable that you have followed at least one quantum theory course already (see the FAQ for more information).

-We are now welcoming applications to the QMI M2 for the 2026-2027 academic year.
-There are three ways to apply to the QMI M2:
+Applications to QMI for the 2027-2028 academic year will open in the Fall of 2027.
+There are three ways to apply to QMI:

 Use of AI tools: We strongly discourage the use of ChatGPT or other generative AI tools to write your motivation letter.
 This is not because we find their use illegitimate, but because they usually produce empty texts containing no actual salient information, which makes it very difficult for us to assess your application.